The 30 greatest holidays in Greece for 2025

 Entered via seven stone gates within walls that encircle the cobbled streets of the entire old town, Rhodes, while still home to some 6,000 residents, is a living museum where ancient mosques, Byzantine churches and ancient houses of the Knights Templar rub shoulders with souvenir souks, vine-shaded kafeneions and atmospheric boutique hotels.

-Ottoman-era boutique hotel Marco Polo Mansion (marcopolomansion.gr) has doubles from £75, breakfast included
+Ottoman-era boutique hotel Marco Polo Mansion (marcopolomansion.gr) has doubles from £87, breakfast included.
+Plan the perfect holiday in Rhodes with our travel guide.

 Once revered as a place where miracles were commonplace, Epidavros – about 19 miles east of the Peloponnese seaside city of Nafplio – centres on the Sanctuary of Asclepius, the mythical god of medicine who is said to have brought Hippolytus and others back from the dead.